enarjord/passivbot/docs/risk_management.md

 ## PBR

-To give a metric of a position's risk, passivbot finds the ratio of position size to available unleveraged balance.
+To measure a position's risk, passivbot finds the ratio of position size to available unleveraged balance.
 The formula for Position cost to Balance Ratio (PBR) is

 `pbr = (position_size * position_price) / unleveraged_wallet_balance` for linear,
 `pbr = (position_size / position_price) / unleveraged_wallet_balance` for inverse markets.